 The NSW Electoral Commission has now formally declared the 2018 FBEU election result, with a copy of that declaration and the FBEU SITREP statement here.
 My congratulations also to the successful candidates.
-I stand united with Leighton Drury, Mick Nairn and our 2018 State Committee of Management.
+I stand united with our new State Committee of Management.

 After 13 years on the Union’s State Committee, I thought it incumbent upon me to reflect on where we’ve been, and where we are going.

 Firstly, there were a few reasons I didn’t stand for re-election this term.
 I still have a lot to offer the Union, but I’m of the view that leaders can hang on too long.
 Secondly, my own health and resilience has taken a battering over the years, and it’s time to give my family all of me for a while.
 Lastly, the membership is changing, society is changing.
 Our Union needs fresh ideas and new approaches.
 Creating and maintaining a strong and united State Committee of Management was important to us, and leaving it that way even more so.
 Job done on that front, which also means that now is the right time for me to step down.

 In regards to the future of the FBEU I’d like to reflect on some of the challenges we face.

 Medical First Response

 It is worth noting that in 2012 the FBEU membership voted to do this work if the training, support, and payment is addressed, and that any proposal be put back to members.
 I’m of the view that it is both inevitable and valuable for us as workers to take on a role that we can do well, that can save lives, and which has potential as a long term industrial advantage.
 Saying no only works for so long.
 Control the outcome, don’t become a victim of it.